pinterest/api-quickstart/python/README.md

 ## Quick Start

-1. Follow the directions at the top level of this repo for configuring your application ID, application secret, and https certificates.
+1. Follow the directions at the top level of this repo for configuring your application ID and application secret.

 2. From the top of this repo, change your working directory to this directory: `cd python`